 From a Hole in the Ground, Part One

-NOTE: All musical excerpts in this post were recorded in basements except the first one, included so that you can hear the Kent and Capt.
-Distortion, played by Steve McKinney; my bass playing heard through the RCA stereo; and Tom Hansen playing cardboard boxes, a tambourine and a metal bicycle basket as percussion.
+NOTE: All musical excerpts in this post were recorded in basements except the first one, which I included so that you can hear the Kent guitar and Capt.
+Distortion amplifier, played by Steve McKinney; my bass playing heard through the RCA stereo; and Tom Hansen playing cardboard boxes, a tambourine and a metal bicycle basket as percussion.
 We all sing, and Judy McKinney sings and plays rhythm guitar.
 This was recorded in the Hubleys’ living room in 1969.

 Most musicians from Bob Dylan on down,

 especially those of a certain age, can tell you about making music in a basement.